martinjc/martinjc.com/src/teaching/development/index.md

 Below is a rough timeline of all the programme and module development I've been part of or have overseen during my teaching career to date.

+## 2022/23

+1. MSc Visual Computing - programme development oversight

+## 2021/22

+1. MSc Natural Language Processing - programme development oversight

+Again, I managed this process rather than actively taking part in the programme development, acting as mentor to the development team

 ## 2020/21

-1. MBA with AI - programme development
+1. MBA with AI - programme development - oversight and contributor
-2. MSc Cyber Security with Technology - programme development
+2. MSc Cyber Security with Technology - programme development oversight

 I did very little for these ones!
 Oversaw the MSc CyberTech development and sheperded the paperwork through to approval, and contributed a module design to the MBA with AI programme development, which was led by the Business School.
 A nice simple year.